hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 driver for newer cards.

-If the proprietary drivers support your graphics card, it's generally recommended to use them instead, as it includes significantly improved gaming performance and power management for recent GPUs.
+If the proprietary drivers support your graphics card, it's generally recommended to use them instead, as it includes significantly improved performance and power management for recent GPUs.

 However, keep in mind that if the proprietary Nvidia drivers do not work